COSC3020/quicksort-MelkMan419/README.md

 its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

-In the worst-case scenario, the partition function consistently picks the smallest or largest element as the pivot, resulting in unbalanced partitions.
+The worst-case scenario, the partition function consistently picks the smallest or largest element as the pivot, resulting in unbalanced partitions.
 This would lead to one partition with n-1 elements and the other with 0 elements, effectively reducing the size of the problem by only one element on each recursive call.
-In this scenario, the worst-case time complexity is still $\Theta$ (n^2)
+So the worst-case time complexity is still $\Theta$ (n^2)